chinamike65/hugo-tuolesi/content/book2/book2en.md

 After reciting it three times, make offerings to the guru's Three Jewels.

 "Om Ah Hum" is the seed mantra of all Buddhas and Tathagatas.
 When reciting the first time, all the unclean things are purified.
 When reciting the second time, all the offerings become nectar.
-When reciting the third time, the offerings become countless offerings. , make offerings to the Buddha in the heart.
+When reciting the third time, the offerings become countless offerings.
+Make offerings to the Buddha in the heart.

 This is relatively easy to do.
-In life, we use our eyes, ears, nose, tongue, body, and mind to make offerings to the Buddha in our hearts.
+In daily life, we use our eyes, ears, nose, tongue, body, and mind to make offerings to the Buddha in our hearts.

 Seeing good things with the eyes, hearing good music with the ears, smelling good fragrances with the nose, tasting good tastes with the tongue, etc., are all offered to the Guru Triple Gem in the heart.